-The second part, RAV AntiVirus Product Family, is an overview of the products included in RAV AntiVirus product family (RAV AntiVirus Desktop, RAV AntiVirus for Mail Servers, RAV AntiVirus MailFilter, RAV AntiVirus for File Servers and RAV AntiVirus for Instant Messengers).
+The second part, RAV AntiVirus Product Family, is an overview of the products included in RAV AntiVirus product family (RAV AntiVirus Desktop, RAV AntiVirus for Mail Servers, RAV AntiVirus for File Servers and RAV AntiVirus MailFilter).
 All these products are based on RAV Engine, a revolutionary antivirus engine.
 The cutting-edge technologies included in RAV Engine and the most important updates included in RAV Engine version 8.9 are also included in this RAV AntiVirus Product Family part.